J-1 Visa Management Internship Jobs

 Clarify the two-year home residency requirement early

-Some J-1 participants are subject to a two-year home-country residency requirement before changing to H-1B or certain other statuses.
+Some J-1 participants are subject to a two-year home-country residency requirement before changing to H-1B visa or certain other statuses.
 Check whether your country of citizenship or the funding source of your exchange triggers this rule before accepting a host employer's offer.

 Align your offer letter with sponsor compliance expectations